umsal19/OfficeDocs-SkypeForBusiness/Teams/log-files.md

   - `%userprofile%\Downloads\MSTeams Diagnostics Log\meeting\media-stack\\\*\.blog`
   - `%userprofile%\Downloads\MSTeams Diagnostics Log\meeting\skylib\\\*\.blog`

+To collect logs for MAC:
+- The files will be available in the following locations:
+  - `~/Library/Application Support/Microsoft/Teams/media-stack`
+  - `~/Library/Application Support/Microsoft/Teams/skylib`

 Here's a list of the log files that are generated and the information they contain.

 <br/>